Webhooks

 Register an endpoint

 Open Webhooks → Register Webhook.
-Enter a publicly reachable HTTPS URL and select which event types you care about.
+Give the endpoint a name (e.g. Slack alerts), enter a publicly reachable HTTPS URL, and select which event types you care about.
 After saving, Piisend delivers JSON payloads when those events occur.

 Event types